patrykkaczynski/.NET/Windows Forms/Magic Barrier/README.md

 # Setup
 - git clone [repository] or download ZIP and unzip this file
-- double click on MagicBarrier.csproj file
+- open the project in Visual Studio
 - press F5 on keyboard to run a program